NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 "GitHubFork".
-Basically "GitHubFork" is a buffer repo that you both can access comfortably (as in the spirit of Git itself each fork is a legitimate GitHub repo itself and can be forked too, great for allowing the workflow described here to be done recursively for collaborations on a contribution).
+Basically "GitHubFork" is a buffer repo that you both can access comfortably (as in the spirit of Git itself each fork is a legitimate GitHub repo itself and can be forked too, great for allowing the workflow described here to be done recursively for collaborations).
 As for how to fork, on "GitHubRepo"'s GitHub page just click the fork button at the top.

 After forking, the Git procedure continues like normal.
 You clone "GitHubFork" to your local machine and checkout a new branch preserving master.
-To save yourself a lot of headaches later you'll want to define an alias for "GitHubRepo" (origin will be set to "GitHubFork").
+To save yourself some typing later you'll want to define an alias for "GitHubRepo" (origin will be set to "GitHubFork").
 Typically this alias is called "upstream".
 To make this alias the command is:

 ~~~.git
 git remote add upstream <path_to_original_repo>